kgnielsen777/AZFW-IaC/modules/management/README.md

 - An Azure Function that will:
     - delete all resources groups and resources once a day
     - Add shutdown times to all VM´s
-- Cost Management
-    - a budget with alerts
 - Create an Azure Firewall Base Policy